 In the 1970s, rising oil prices, falling international commodity prices, and inflation hurt the economy.
 Efforts have since been made to reduce reliance on coffee, banana, and beef exports.
 Tourism is now a major business. Óscar Arias Sánchez worked to simultaneously heal his country's economic woes and foster peace in Central America.

 José Maria Figueres Olsen of the National Liberation Party became president in 1994.
 He opposed economic suggestions made by the International Monetary Fund, instead favoring greater government intervention in the economy.
 The World Bank subsequently withheld $100 million of financing.
 In 1998, Miguel Angel Rodríguez of the Social Christian Unity Party became president, pledging economic reforms, such as privatization.
 In 2000, Costa Rica and Nicaragua resolved a long-standing dispute over navigation of the San Juan River, which forms their shared border.
 A psychiatrist, Abel Pacheco, also of the Social Christian Unity Party, won the presidency in elections held in April 2002.
 In May 2003, several national strikes took place, by energy and telecommunications workers over privatization and by teachers over their salaries.

 Nobel Peace Prize Winner Again Gains Presidency

 In February 2010, Laura Chinchilla became the country's first woman to be elected president, taking 47% of the vote.
-She's a protegé of outgoing centrist president Oscar Arias.
+She's a protégé of outgoing centrist president Oscar Arias.
 Due to Article 132 of Costa Rica's Constitution, Chinchilla was ineligible to run for a second consecutive term.

 More on Costa Rica from Fact Monster: